Skip to Main Content

 Items Required if Admitted

-If admitted to the Regular Prelicensure BSN track, there will be several things required before starting classes or clinicals, which will be fully addressed in the welcome packet once RSVPs are complete:
+If admitted to the Regular Prelicensure BSN track, there will be several things required before starting classes or clinicals, which will be fully addressed once RSVPs are complete:

 1. Proof of current CPR certificate for adult, child, infant, and 2-person;